alimpens/sigv2/docs/adr/0002-typescript.md

 ## Decision

-Use typescript for this project.
+Use Typescript for this project.

 ## Consequences